 Relationships, delay and consent

 Nobody can tell us who or why we like or even love, we just feel it and we can't help it.
-We are emotionally attracted to some people and sometimes physically attracted, sometimes both.
+We are sometimes physically or emotionally attracted to some people, sometimes both.
 We just can't help the way we feel.
-Most importantly you should feel safe, secure and overall, happy.

-Sometimes people get into relationships that end up affecting them negatively.
-People can make you feel afraid, tease or hit you.
-Sometimes you feel threatened or get bullied by them.
-You might be with someone who is angry or aggressive; they might get jealous and stop you seeing your friends and family.
+Sometimes partners can change in a relationship and they can start affecting us negatively.
+Partners in unhealthy relationships can threaten or bully you, this can happen emotionally, financially or physically, which can leave you feeling confused and afraid.
+Your partner might get angry or aggressive or they might get jealous and stop you seeing your friends and family.
 They might make you do things you don’t want to do.
 They might sometimes post horrible things about you online or send private pictures of you to other people.

 You can get help and advice from: